-Generally speaking, a feature is defined as an ``interesting part'' of an image, and so feature detection aims to compute abstractions of image information and make local decisions at every image point whether there is an image feature of a given type at that point or not.
-Regarding abstraction of image information, with the rapid development for computer vision tasks, deep convolutional neural networks (CNN) are believed to be of very good capability to learn high-level image abstractions.
-Therefore, it has also been applied for feature detection, and demonstrates attractive successes even in low-level feature detections.
+We resort to traditional feature detection.
+Feature detection is one of the most fundamental problems in computer vision.
+It is usually viewed as a low-level technique, with typical tasks including edge detection (e.g. Canny \cite{canny1986computational}, Sobel \cite{sobel1972camera}), corner (or interest point) detection (e.g. SUSAN \cite{smith1997susan}, FAST \cite{rosten2006machine}), and blob (or region of interest point) detection (e.g. LoG \cite{lindeberg2013scale}, DoG \cite{lowe2004distinctive}, MSER \cite{matas2004robust}).
+Feature detection is of vital importance to a variety of computer vision tasks ranging from image representation, image matching to 3D scene reconstruction.
+Generally speaking, a feature is defined as an ``interesting part'' of an image.
+Therefore, feature detection aims to compute abstractions of image information.
+Subsequently, feature detection makes local decisions at every image point whether there is an image feature of a given type at that point or not.
+With the rapid development for computer vision tasks, deep convolutional neural networks (CNN) are believed to be of very good capability to learn high-level image abstractions.
+CNNs have also been applied for feature detection, and demonstrate attractive successes even in low-level feature detections.
 For example, there is a recent trend of using CNN to perform edge detection \cite{shen2015deepcontour,xie2017holistically,bertasius2015deepedge,liu2017richer}, which has substantially advanced this field.
 It shows that clean and continuous edges can be obtained by deep convolutions, which indicates that CNN has a stronger capability to learn higher-level abstraction of natural images than traditional methods.
 This capability may not be limited to low-level feature detection; it may open up many other possibilities of high-level feature detection.